360macky/case-studies/site/posts/graphem.md

 Introducing **Graphem**.

+## What is Graphem?

-Graphem, a plugin that allows viewing telemetry data in NASA Open MCT directly from a GraphQL server.
+**Graphem**, a plugin that allows viewing telemetry data in NASA Open MCT directly from a GraphQL server.

+### Software Information

+- **Project technology**: TypeScript, GraphQL, NPM, NASA Open MCT
+- **Industry**: Space Exploration
+- **Work Duration**: ≈3 months
+- **Version**: 2.0

+## Features

+- Visualize telemetry data from a GraphQL endpoint
+- Documentation of the plugin
+- Customizable with the plugin architecture of NASA Open MCT

 ## Situation